Bob5k/DocsFocus/README.md

 1. Run `npm run package` (optional) or ensure the `extension/` folder is present
 2. Open `chrome://extensions` and enable **Developer mode**
 3. Click **Load unpacked** and select the `extension/` directory
-4. Pin the extension and use the popup toggle to activate ADHD Mode on documentation pages
+4. Pin the extension and use the popup toggle to activate Focus Mode on documentation pages

 ### Project Structure
 - `extension/` – Manifest, background worker, content script, popup/options UI, icons, and shared helpers